Babylon Berlin: Development

+Season 1

-The series was co-directed by Tom Tykwer, Hendrik Handloegten, and Achim von Borries, who also wrote the scripts.
+The series was co-directed and co-written by Tom Tykwer, Hendrik Handloegten, and Achim von Borries.
 The 16 episodes of the first two seasons were adapted by Tykwer, von Borries and Handloegten from the novel Der nasse Fisch (The Wet Fish) (2008) by Volker Kutscher and were filmed over eight months beginning in May 2016.

 German public broadcaster ARD and pay TV channel Sky co-produced the series, a first time collaboration in German television.
 As part of the arrangement, Sky broadcast the series first, and ARD started broadcasts by free-to-air television on 30 September 2018.
 Netflix purchased rights for the United States, Canada, and Australia, where the series became available in 2018 with English dubbing and subtitles.